-In addition to taking your LSAT or LSAT-Flex, you must also complete the LSAT Writing, which asks you to produce a well-reasoned argument in response to a question.
+In addition to taking your LSAT, you must also complete the remotely proctored LSAT Writing, which asks you to produce a well-reasoned argument in response to a question.
 While your writing sample is not calculated into your LSAT score, it will be sent to every law school to which you apply.
 Faculty readers at some law schools take the writing sample seriously as evidence of your ability to write under time pressure, an important skill in law school.
 LSAC will not release your scores until you complete the LSAT Writing.

-Starting in August 2021, the LSAT will have four sections (instead of the traditional five sections).
-There will be one logical reasoning (arguments) section, one reading comprehension section, one analytical reasoning (logic games) section, and one unscored experimental section.
-The LSAT will still be scored on a scale of 120 to 180.
-LSAC will continue to offer a remote proctoring option until at least June 2022 and may also provide an option for students to take the LSAT at test centers once they can safely do so.
+The LSAT now has four sections (instead of the traditional five sections).
+There is one logical reasoning (arguments) section, one reading comprehension section, one analytical reasoning (logic games) section, and one unscored experimental section.
+The LSAT is scored on a scale of 120 to 180.
+LSAC will continue to offer remote proctoring through June 2023.
+Starting in August 2023, most test takers can choose between remote proctoring or an in-person test at a Prometric digital testing center.

 Note that if you have received a perfect score (a 180) on the LSAT in the past five years, you cannot retake the LSAT.

-Yes, you can move your LSAT administration to another test date within the testing year (defined as June 1 through May 31) for a $125 fee prior to the test date change deadline (usually about five weeks in advance of the test).
+Yes, you can move your LSAT administration to another test date within the testing year (defined as July 1 through June 30) free of charge through your administration’s registration deadline.
+Up to 10 days after the deadline, you can request a date change for a $135 fee, and up to 11 days after the deadline through the day before testing, you can request a date change for a $222 fee.
 You can withdraw online from a test date up to the day before the test.
 If you withdraw prior to the withdrawal refund deadline (usually about a month in advance of the test), you will receive a $50 refund from LSAC.

 If you do not expect to perform your best on the official test, feel free to change your test date.
-If you take the test and cancel the score later, you will not be able to see your score; moreover, law schools will be able to see that you canceled your score (unless you have canceled your first LSAT score through the Score Preview feature).
+If you take the test and cancel the score later, you will not be able to see your score; moreover, law schools will be able to see that you canceled your score.
 Most law schools will ignore the first cancellation, but all schools will expect or require an explanation for two or more canceled scores.

 Yes, you can take the LSAT without a bachelor’s degree.
 However, you must have earned a bachelor’s degree to enter law school.
 Many students apply for law school the fall of their senior year of college and then enter law school the following fall, after receiving their bachelor’s degree.
 However, other students may choose to apply to law school a few years after completing their undergraduate degree.